The immune system is a marvel of evolution.

 But to limit it to “just” a defense system is to do it a disservice.
 Recent studies are revealing just how interconnected it is with the rest of the body.

-Nurosene CIO and founder Dan Gallucci prefers to define it as such:
+Nurosene CIO and Co-Founder Daniel Gallucci prefers to define it as such:

 “The immune system is a highly evolved communication system that dynamically processes information from both its internal and external environments and then mediates its function accordingly.”